Building the Internet of Agents with z402

 The expression Internet of Agents (IoA) takes inspiration from the Internet of Things (IoT), that is a network of computers, typically sensors and low power devices, that communicate with each other and share data.
 The Internet of Agents is similar, it is a network of specialized agents (AIs or humans) that perform complex tasks autonomously by collaborating with each other and paying for the services/goods that they offer.

-In such a system, you will have humans, AI and potentially other programs to purchase from each other: it's a new kind of economy where AI agents and humans can work together by selling services, on demand access to a content and more; in many situations it supersedes or complements the subscription model.
+In such a system, you will have humans, AI and potentially other programs to purchase from each other: it's a new kind of economy where AI agents and humans can work together by selling services, on demand access to content and more; in many situations it supersedes or complements the subscription model.
 For example, you could have an artist AI agent offering to generate an image for 0.0001$ or a human asking for 0.10$ to access an exclusive blog post instead of requiring a full subscription; you can unlock pay-per-use and micropayments natively, without the sellers and buyers having to set up API keys, without a minimum amount and with no funds lock in.
 More use cases are explored in the dedicated section.

-So, to build such an agent network, you need to equip it with the following:
+To build such an agent network, you need to equip it with the following:

 - Discovery mechanism: agents need to find each other and know what services they offer